sveetch/django-datebook/README.rst

 **Pause time represents the time that was not worked between start/stop time** and so will be substracted from the total worked time.

+**Overtime represents the extra time that is over the working hours**, it does not affect the worked time.

 Day entries can be marked as *vacation*, **vacated days will never be used to calculate the total worked time** for the month and their content is hided if any.

 Permissions